-Students who have a foreign high school diploma applying for New York State (NYS) grants are required to meet the New York State Ability to Benefit (ATB) exam standards.
-Students with an earned high school diploma from a United States high school or a high school equivalency diploma obtained from the Test Assessing Secondary Completion (TASC) (formally known as the GED) do not have to show proficiency through testing to receive a NYS grant.
+Students who have a foreign high school diploma applying for New York State (NYS) Financial Aid are required to meet the New York State Ability to Benefit (ATB) exam standards.
+Students with an earned high school diploma from a United States high school or a high school equivalency diploma obtained from the Test Assessing Secondary Completion (TASC) (formally known as the GED) do not have to show proficiency through testing to receive NYS financial aid.

 To take the Ability to Benefit (ATB) test at BMCC, students must meet the following requirements:

 - Be accepted to BMCC

 - Be a US citizen or Permanent Resident with a valid Green Card or be eligible for NYS grants through the NYS Dream Act

 - Applied or plan to apply for financial aid through the New York State Higher Education Services Corporation

 Students must achieve or exceed the following scores on the listed Ability to Benefit (ATB)/ACCUPLACER tests:

 - Minimum score of 230 on the Arithmetic test

 - Minimum score of 235 on the Writing test